Playmobil: The Movie: Release and promotion

+Theatrical

 Playmobil: The Movie premiered as the opener of the 2019 Annecy festival, which ran from 10 to 15 June 2019.
 As reported by Cartoon Brew, it "was widely criticized by festival attendees and caused large numbers of the audience to leave in the middle of the film."
 On 17 June, CineEurope presented a trailer and a clip of Playmobil.

 Playmobil: The Movie had its first trailer released on 16 December 2018, with a release date set for 16 August 2019.
 The second trailer was released on 23 July 2019 with the release date changed to 22 November.
 Each trailer present a different premise: the first presented the film as focusing on Marla trying to save her brother in a Playmobil. while the second revealed the live-action segments and depicted it as being about Rex Dasher saving the Playmobil population from a secret organization.
 Ben Pearson of /Film noted that the marketing strategy "trie[d] to shield its actual plot."
 He also called the film's animation promising: "While the characters are clearly simplified to match the Playmobil toys that inspired them, the animation looks pretty slick and there's some interesting lighting going on in a few of the shots on display here."